ukslim/webworkers-demo/README.md

 The demo includes a UI with forms to test each approach, showing the results of the worker calculations.

+Disclaimer: A lot of this fell out of Cursor AI, and it deserves a clean-up.
+I can see at least one bug, where an `onMessage` fires for the wrong type of message.

 Key Files:
 * `main.ts`: Sets up the UI and handles communication with workers
 * `doubleWorker.ts`: Simple worker that doubles a number